yulinchen03/sms1/README.md

 The trained `.joblib` model files can be used by Python programs.
 However, we want to use it cross-language in a distributed application, as such, it is more convenient to wrap it in a micro service.
 You can find a Dockerfile in the project, which contains all required steps for training the model, embedding the model in the image, and for preparing an executable application.

-You can build the image with the command `docker build -t smsapp .` and then run it by executing `docker run -it --rm -p8080:8080 smsapp`.
+First build the image (the "." is important):

+    docker build -t smsapp .

+Afterwards, you can execute it

+    docker run -it --rm -p8080:8080 smsapp

 Once the application is started, you can either access `localhost:8080/apidocs` with your browser or send `POST` requests to `localhost:8080/predict` to request predictions.